AHS12/click-guardian/docs/VSCODE_SETUP.md

 # VSCode Go Extension Configuration

-This file helps resolve platform-specific build constraint issues in VSCode.
+This guide helps you set up VSCode for optimal Go + Fyne development with this project.

 ## The Problem